TheObtuseAutodidact/ruby_thingy/README.md

 $ ruby lib/ruby_thing.rb <path/to/your/csv/file>
 ```
 This will generate `cleaned_file.csv` and drop it into the
 ruby_thingy directory.
-The file will over written on subsequent runs of the program.
+The file will be over written on subsequent runs of the program.